open-austin/atmosphere-license/about.md

 Much of the recent discussion about misuse of open source software [has revolved around](https://www.zdnet.com/article/developer-takes-down-ruby-library-after-he-finds-out-ice-was-using-it/) US Immigrations and Customs Enforcement's (ICE) family separation and internment camp policies, as well as related surveillance infrastructure.
 That's an issue that people might reasonably want to try to address with restrictions on relicensing, and it's certainly related to the climate crisis.
 But there's also a risk of adding too many provisions to the Atmosphere License and making it too hard to understand.
 As a compromise, provisions relating to civilian internment are available to add as an optional section by checking the corresponding box on the [License Selector]({{ '/' | url }}) page.

 ## Questions about the Atmosphere Licenses

+### How do I apply an Atmosphere License to my own open source repository?

+First, go to the [License Selector]({{ '/' | url }}) page and choose a version of the license by clicking the checkboxes for the optional provisions you want (if any).
+The correct text should appear in the license when you click the checkboxes.
+Then, scroll down to the bottom of the page and click the button marked "Get License in Markdown".
+When you do that, the text box next to the button should populate with a copy of your license in Markdown format.
+Copy the text from the text box into a new file with a name like "license.md".
+Put that file in the repository for your open source project, alongside the readme file.

+To identify yourself (or another person or business) as the copyright holder and as the person granting rights under the license, you should add a boilerplate notice in the format "Copyright (YEAR) (NAME OF COPYRIGHT HOLDER) (LICENSE NAME)".
+The license name you use should be the full license name, including the version number and any emojis representing optional provisions.
+This notice could go at the top of the license file, in the readme file, or in the text that appears when you start your program's interactive mode, if it has one.

 ### Where is a static document containing all the text of the Atmosphere Licenses for offline use?